 Attention deficit hyperactivity disorder (ADHD) affects approximately 11.4 million adults in the U.S. The great news is that there are numerous medications that are very effective in treating ADHD and bringing patients significant symptom relief.
 However, finding the right medication is not always easy.

-Different medications have different side effects that you may not tolerate; other medications may simply not work or be fully effective in treating your ADHD.
-If you suffer from adult ADHD and feel that your medication is not helping your symptoms, genetic testing, i.e. using a DNA swab test for identifying effective ADHD medication, may be helpful.
+Different medications can have different side effects that you may not tolerate and other medications may simply not work or be fully effective in treating your ADHD symptoms.
+If you feel like your medication isn’t helping, genetic testing may be helpful.
+Such testing involves using a DNA swab test to identify an effective ADHD medication.

 Signs Your ADHD Medication Is Not Working

-While the stimulant class of ADHD drugs can help ADHD sufferers to focus, get organized, and feel self-motivated to complete tasks, they can also cause side effects that can be significant for some individuals.
+- Intolerable Side Effects: While the stimulant class of ADHD drugs can help you focus, get organized, and feel self-motivated to complete tasks, they can also cause side effects that can be significant for some individuals.

 Insomnia, decreased appetite, and weight loss are some of the side effects seen with ADHD medications.
 If you are constantly struggling to sleep and/or have lost all appetite or desire to eat, you may need to change your medication.

 - Your medication is not controlling your ADHD symptoms: If you notice that your ADHD symptoms have not improved or are only slightly better since you started taking your medication, it may be time for your doctor to adjust your medication dosage or to try an alternative medication.